Mourning attire has evolved throughout history, but one thing that has been consistent in western civilizations is the color black.

 By the end of the Victorian Era, mourning attire was a well-organized production.
 Prayer books and bibles had to be bound in black leather, handkerchiefs were edged in black, black ribbons were tied to infant clothing, and nearly every piece of clothing was covered in black crape, a fabric that resembled a crimped, stiff gauze.

 For widows, mourning was an especially theatrical production.
 For the first year and a day of mourning, their clothing was covered in black crape.
 The following nine months, the crape was partially removed.
-After that, the crape was removed and a widow could wear fancier black fabrics like velvet and silk, with trimmings of lace and ribbons if they wish.
+After that, the crape was removed and a widow could wear fancier black fabrics like velvet and silk, with trimmings of lace and ribbons if they wished.

 The last six months of mourning were considered half mourning, and widows could gradually begin wearing subdued shades of other colors.
 In total, the mourning period for widows lasted two and a half years.